 While he was Governor of Minnesota, Jesse Ventura was heard saying that Duluth was his favorite tourist destination in the state; and when in Duluth his favorite tourist activity was taking a cruise on the Vista Fleet.
 He was not alone.
 In 50 years, nearly six million passengers from all over the world have been enlightened and entertained by Vista Fleet.
 It continues to provide a wealth of historical facts and special insights into Lake Superior, the settling and growth of the Twin Ports, shipwrecks, and the inner workings of the world’s busiest inland seaport.

 In 2009 the Superior, WI Barker’s Island portion of the operation was shut down due to a decrease in boarding and activity.
 Later that year the Vista King was sold to a Milwaukee based excursion boat company as ZMC Hotels, Inc. prepared to sell the Vista Fleet in its entirety.

 In December of 2011, Justin and Sarah Steinbach successfully completed the purchase of the Vista Fleet.
 The purchase included the Vista Fleet Gift Shop, The Vista Star, Vista Queen and all Vista Fleet holdings.
 Justin, a Duluth native, had worked for ZMC Hotels, Inc. for 15 years starting as a housekeeper and working his way to General Manager of the Edgewater Resort & Waterpark.
 Sarah, from Prior Lake, MN; had spent 7 years as the Director of Sales & Marketing/Assistant General Manager at the Vista Fleet.
-The husband/wife duo and their two young daughters were thrilled to take over the Vista Fleet as a family business and are planning for a bright future and many adventures on the Great Lake Superior.
+The husband/wife duo and their four young children have taken on the Vista Fleet as a family business and are planning for a bright future and many adventures on the Great Lake Superior.